ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 #### 2.8.4 - Looping around

 As with everything today, this is simply a primer and there are hundreds to thousands of examples online a simple google away.
 There are only two types of loops; counting loops and conditional loops.
 At the most basic level, we use counting loops when we (or the system) know how many times we want to go through something.
 Some examples of this are actual hard counts, lists, or lengths of files typically by line.
 While loops will continue until a condition exists or stops existing.
-The difference is until that condition occurs there’s no reasonable way of knowing how many times the loop may have to occur.
+The difference is until that condition occurs there's no reasonable way of knowing how many times the loop may have to occur.

-`For` loops
+##### `for` loops

 Counting is iteration.